Olical/conjure/README.md

  * Connect to multiple Clojure or ClojureScript prepls at once.
  * Declarative connection configuration through `.conjure.edn`.
- * Log buffer, like a REPL you can edit.
+ * Output buffer, like a REPL you can edit!
  * Liberal use of virtual text to display help and results.
  * Omnicompletion (`<C-x><C-o>`) through [Complement][] (ClojureScript support _soon_).
- * Documentation display as you type (or with `K`).
+ * Documentation displayed as you type (or with `K`).
  * Refreshing of changed namespaces (Clojure only).
  * Go to definition (limited ClojureScript support).
  * Test running.

 ## Install

-Use your favourite plugin manager, I highly recommend [vim-plug][], to fetch and AOT compile Conjure.
+Use your favourite plugin manager, I recommend [vim-plug][], to fetch and AOT compile Conjure.

 I strongly suggest you pin it to a tag and then subscribe to releases through the GitHub repository.
-This will allow you to keep up to date without having your workflow interrupted by an unexpected breaking change, not that I intend to ever release many of those.
+This will allow you to keep up to date without having your workflow disrupted by an unexpected breaking change, not that I intend to release any.

 ```viml
 Plug 'Olical/conjure', { 'tag': 'v1.0.0', 'do': 'bin/compile'  }
 ```

-No dependencies are required in your project, anything required for things like autocomplete will be injected upon first connection.
+No dependencies are required in your project, any dependencies required for things like autocomplete will be injected upon connection.
 The initial connection to a prepl will take a few seconds because of this.

 ## Hello, World!